Skip to content

 // In cmd/init/init.go

-func NewCmdInit(props *props.Props) *cobra.Command {
+func NewCmdInit(p *props.Props) *setup.Command {

-return &cobra.Command{
+return setup.Wrap("init", &cobra.Command{

 Use: "init",